invesdwin/invesdwin-oss/README.md

     git pull && git submodule update --init --recursive --remote

-Note that you can also put this into your .mrconfig to let [My Repos](https://myrepos.branchable.com/) handle updates properly for you.
+Note that you can also put this into your .mrconfig to let [myrepos](https://myrepos.branchable.com/) handle updates properly for you.